fedluc/qupled/README.md

 ## Limitations

-Ground state (zero temperature) calculations are available only for the classical schemes (STLS, STLS-HNC, STLS-IET and VS-STLS) and are limited to static and thermodynamic properties.
+Ground state (zero temperature) calculations are available only for the classical schemes (STLS, STLS-HNC, STLS-IET and VS-STLS).

 ## Limitations